Shopping in Rajasthan

-Rajasthan is well known as a destination with all sorts of craftspeople, and each region has its own distinct specialties.
-Jaipur is at the hub of the state's tourism industry and has handicrafts from across the state; if you want something with a local flair here, pick up a piece of blue pottery or a pair of emerald earrings.
-Jodhpur is a good place to shop for glass bangles as well as mirrored and sequined bedspreads—or wood furniture if you are willing to pay for shipping.
+Rajasthan is well known for its craftspeople, and each region has its own distinct specialties.
+Jaipur is at the hub of the state's tourism industry and has handicrafts from across the state but is most famous for its jewelry; if you want something with a local flair here, pick up a piece of blue pottery or a pair of emerald earrings.
+Jodhpur is a good place to shop for appliquéd cloth, glass bangles, mirrored, sequined bedspreads and wood furniture.
 Udaipur is known for miniature paintings and marble work.
-In Jaisalmer the key word is camel leather—patchwork bed covers, shoes, purses, and even book covers are made from the desert animal's hide.
-Yellow sandstone statues and knickknacks are also popular in Jaisalmer.
-The best deals can be found in local markets—large emporia and shops in "craft villages" tend to mark their items up to recover the huge commissions they pay to travel agents, guides, taxi drivers, and touts.
+In Jaisalmer it’s camel leather—patchwork bed covers, shoes, purses, and even book covers are made from the desert animal's hide.
+Yellow sandstone statues are also popular here.
+The best deals can be found in local markets—large private emporia and shops in "craft villages" tend to mark their items up to recover the huge commissions they pay to travel agents, guides, and taxi drivers.

 Every year, unsuspecting tourists fall prey to shady self-professed "gem dealers," who befriend foreign visitors and try to get them to transport gems back to their home countries.
 The victims are then asked to leave a deposit for the jewels, which are inevitably nothing more than tin and glass.
 Most tourists don't realize they've been scammed until they're thousands of miles away.